CatalinCraciun2002/NNFS_Adaptation/README.md

 ![extracted_feature](Micelanous/kerasPredictionSpiral.png)
-*The predicted classes by the keras model vs the ground truth*
+*The prediction of the keras model vs the ground truth*

 ![extracted_feature](Micelanous/CustomModelPrediction.png)\
 *The predicted classes by the custom made model vs the ground truth*